LindseyLouv/pokedex-backend/README.md

 - Install dependencies
   `npm install`
 - Rename pokemonDataTemp.json to pokemonData.json
+- Rename .env.temp to .env and fill host, user and password data
 - Start the server
   `node app.js`
 - Access the application (restart the server if data doesn't show)